rdentato/tst/tutorial/tutorial.md

 If this fails, it will produce:

 ```
-FAIL├┬ "Starship orbit intersection" && (n == 0) :35
+    35 FAIL├┬ "Starship orbit intersection" && (n == 0) :35
            │╰ Expected 0 got 23
 ```
-Which contains a clear indication on what the test was about.
+Which contains a clear indication of what the test was about.

+<a id="tstcase"></a>

 ## Structuring tests using `tstcase`